Ranking Structure

 Number per division: One

 Description: Division leaders are to oversee the operations of one division that they are assigned to.
 They are in charge of maintaining the success of the squads that they oversee within that division.
-They are in charge of reporting to the director when squads are going to split or need merged.
-They also need to report to when squads should be added or removed.
+They are in charge of reporting to the director when squads are going to split or need to be merged.
+They also need to report when squads should be added or removed.

 Requirements: